tekperfect/devops-docs/docs/courses/07-Databases/lessons/mongodb.md

 `db.database-name.find()`

-This command allows you to find all the documents that fit a specific search criteria
+This command allows you to find all the documents that fit a specific search criteria please note that the value field may require single quotes if it is not numeric.

 `db.database-name.find({field:value})`
+`db.database-name.find({field:'value'})`

 This command allows you to find the first document that matches the search criteria.